Paul Hinman: Leadership struggles and disputes with the board

 After the Fort McMurray-Lac La Biche by-election, the party began a review of Hinman's leadership and his performance in the by-election.
 After the review concluded, he was removed as party leader on June 28, 2022.

 The review accused Hinman of paying himself with party money during the by-election.
 The review also wrote that Hinman was not familiar with the needs and concerns shared by people living in the riding, despite his commentary on community issues at local forums and in interviews with Harvard Media's CFVR-FM and Fort McMurray Today.
 The review was not released publicly, but a copy was leaked to the Western Standard.

 Hinman denied all of the party's accusations against him.
 He told CTV News that the party was being taken over by "implants, plants, agents inside our board" who are opposed to an independent Alberta.
 Hinman was reinstated as leader during the party's annual general meeting in Red Deer on July 23, 2022.
-The party's board of governors were forced out.
+The party's board of governors was forced out.

 A Court of King's Bench justice ruled on October 21 that Hinman had been legally removed as leader of the party and that the interim party leader was Jeevan Mangat.
 Hinman is appealing the decision.
 The party's board also accused Hinman and his supporters of disrupting the AGM and pressuring people to either leave or support Hinman.
 They are suing Hinman for $180,000.

 Hinman told the Medicine Hat News he is focusing on his legal battles with the party's leadership and would not be running in the Brooks-Medicine Hat by-election.

+Wildrose Loyalty Coalition

+After being removed as leader of the Wildrose Independence Party, Hinman formed a new party called the Wildrose Loyalty Coalition in early 2023.
+It became a registered party with Elections Alberta on May 1, 2023.